NearNodeFlash/nnf-container-example/README.md

 demo-container-worker-1         1/1     Running     0          73s
 ```

-You can then teardown the workflow:
+You can then tear down the workflow:

 ```shell
 kubectl patch --type merge workflow demo-container --patch '{"spec": {"desiredState": "Teardown"}}'
 ```

-Once completed, the workflow and profile can be deleted:
+Once completed, the workflow and profile can be deleted.
+Again, you may need admin privileges to
+remove the NNF Container Profile.

 ```shell
 kubectl delete -f nnf-container-example.yaml